LAST UPDATED APRIL 17, 2025

-TNYA’s swimming program is the largest of any adult swim team in New York City, and aims to provide a fun, fulfilling workout whatever your schedule or level of swimming experience.
+TNYA’s swimming program is the largest of any adult swim team in New York City with multiple daily practices, and aims to provide a fun, fulfilling workout whatever your schedule or level of swimming experience.
 Every practice features a structured workout directed by a member of our experienced coaching staff.
 Our coaches also provide swimmers with individual attention geared toward polishing their technique to improve speed and efficiency and avoid injury.

-• Technique Development (“TD”).
-Stroke improvement clinics designed for those who want to become proficient swimmers after learning to swim (whether as a child or an adult).
-You can attend as many or as few clinics as you like, but our aim is that anyone who attends the whole course will be able to join our Low Pressure Zone practices which are held alongside.
+- 🏊♂️Technique Development 🏊♂️ (“TD”) practices are stroke improvement clinics designed for those who want to become proficient swimmers after learning to swim (whether as a child or an adult).
+You can attend as many or as few clinics as you like, but our aim is that anyone who attends the whole course will be able to join our Low Pressure Zone practices, which are often held alongside TD.
 TD also welcomes proficient swimmers seeking an opportunity to do more focused stroke improvement work than is possible in a main sequence practice.
-There is only one sign up for TD and LPZ – you can pick which of the two practices you do on the day.
+When TD and LPZ are combined, you can pick which of the two practices you do on the day.

-We regret that we do not provide individual swim lessons or individual unstructured lap swim; as our name implies, everything we do is done as a team.
+We regret that we do not provide individual swim lessons or individual unstructured lap swim; nor do we allow individuals to book lanes.
+As our name implies, everything we do is done as a team.
+High intensity, rainbow, and multi-sport workouts have a coach-to-swimmer ratio of around 1:20 to 1:30; low pressure and technique development aim for a ratio of 1:15; ALTS instructor-to-student ratio is 1:3.

 Our membership spans all levels of experience, from enthusiastic beginners to swimmers who compete on an international level.
 Some of us swim to train for races; some of us never race at all, and are here for the exercise and the camaraderie; some are here simply to become better swimmers.
 Either approach is fine with us — although many of us train with the competition season in mind, our coaching program is designed to give everyone a rewarding workout that meets their personal goals.